 Trainees are expected to produce a summary of clinical activities and teaching attendance and a form is now available on ePortfolio in the Assessment/Audit and Teaching section.

 Learning to Make a Difference, an initiative set up by the Royal College of Physicians, London and JRCPTB aimed at CMT trainees, has set up a series of consultant led sessions in Quality Improvement.

 Information on Learning to Make a Difference is available on the RCP London website.

 The purpose of this curriculum is to define the process of training and the competencies needed for the successful completion of Core Medical Training.
 The ACCS curriculum can be found on the ACCS website.

-Further to discussion at the CMT Advisory Committee, the ARCP decision aid has been revised and this version dated September 2015 replaces all previous versions.
+Further to discussion at the CMT Advisory Committee, the ARCP decision aid has been revised and the version below replaces all previous versions from August 2017.